Ferro Concrete Barges (FCBs) Introduction

 SS Richard Montgomery

 SS Richard Montgomery on youtube.
 Beware the shallow water to the east at LW.
 There is a plan to remove the masts.
-See SS Richard Montgomery – Wikipedia – a United States ship named after an Irish soldier in the Revolutionary War.
+See SS Richard Montgomery – Wikipedia – a United States ship named after an Irish soldier in the Revolutionary War and sunk whilst departing for the Normandy invasion beaches with ammuntion.

 Maplin Sand